CodeDead/codedead.com/posts/2021/06/07/deadhash-2.1.3.md

 ---
-path: "/blog/2021/06/07/deadhash-2.1.3"
+path: '/blog/2021/06/07/deadhash-2.1.3'
-title: "DeadHash 2.1.3 - Release"
+title: 'DeadHash 2.1.3 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2021-06-07"
+date: '2021-06-07'
-abstract: "DeadHash 2.1.3 has just been released.
-This release is meant as a security update for the electron runtime that DeadHash uses..."
+abstract: 'DeadHash 2.1.3 has just been released.
+This release is meant as a security update for the electron runtime that DeadHash uses...'
-categories: "JavaScript, News"
+categories: 'JavaScript, News'
 ---

 ## Information

 DeadHash 2.1.3 has just been released.
 This release is meant as a security update for the electron runtime that DeadHash uses.